reald/uv-k5-firmware-custom/README.md

 Number keys change the memory number (enter 3 digits)  and not the frequency.
 You can switch between memory mode and frequency mode by long pressing "3 VFO/MR" key.
 * If you modify settings in memory mode don´t forget to save them before switching off (menu "ChSave").
-* The fox cycle end signal makes a crackling noise.
-Switch the feature off if is too annoying for you (menu "EndSig").

 #### Troubleshooting ####
 * The gain index history is flickering.